michaelboc/SQLVaccine/README.md

 # SQLVaccine
-This project is an experimentation of logrithimic regression machine learning.
+This project uses the logarithmic regression machine learning algorithm to detect the existence of SQL injection.